Welcome to the Harvest Sample Program!

 The Harvest Sample Program is a voluntary program for Canadian grain producers.
 If you sign up, you will receive a Harvest Sample kit annually that contains envelopes for sending in samples of your crop.

-In exchange for your samples, we give the following results for free:
+In exchange for your samples, you’ll get the following results at no charge:

 - unofficial grade